WayofTime/BloodMagic/README.md

 4. Run `gradlew build` (or `./gradlew build` if that doesn't work).
 5. Navigate to `./build/libs`, you will find the compiled jars there.

 Note that custom builds are meant for either yourself or your friend groups.
-If you intend to release it publicly you should consider making it an add-on instead or ask us if we'd like to include the changes in the actual Blood Magic
+If you intend to release it publicly you should consider making it an add-on instead or ask us if we'd like to include the changes in the actual Blood Magic.
+Check the [contributions](CONTRIBUTING.MD) page for details.
 Custom Builds will receive very little support from us, if any at all.
 If you find an issue in a custom build, try if you can replicate it in the official build first.

 ## Add-ons